 What is better than a warm greeting from a friend?
 It is great to hear them say hello after a long day at work.
 Wouldn’t it be even better if strangers also gave you a kind greeting?
 That is why it is so important to learn to greet people before you leave for your travels.

-So let’s start with a basic ‘hello’.
-This is what you would use everyday when meeting people:
+So let’s start with a basic hello n Thai.
+This is what you would use every day when meeting people:

+The term “sa wat dii” can be used to say good morning, good afternoon, and good evening too, which makes everything much easier, don’t you agree?
 This basic form of hello is pretty much universal.
-In most situations, whether talking to a shop keeper, friends or family, it would be seen as appropriate.
-This makes it a good go-to if you have any worries.
+In most situations, whether talking to a shopkeeper, friends, or family, it would be seen as appropriate.
+This makes it a good go-to if you have any worries!

 The equivalent for ‘hi’ in Thai is wat dii (หวัดดี)

-Now is probably a good time to introduce the wai (ไหว้).
-When people ask how to say hello in Thai, they should also consider the non-verbal ways.
+Now is probably a good time to introduce the term wai (ไหว้).
+When people ask how to say hello in Thai, they should also consider non-verbal ways.

 You are not expected to do this all the time.
-You wouldn’t wai to your friends who you see often, for example.
+You wouldn’t want to do wai to your friends who you often see, for example.
 If someone does it to you, then that is probably the time to do it.
 You can use the wai in place of saying hello or goodbye as well.
 If you are in a situation where it is inappropriate to talk or otherwise make noise, a wai would be a polite way to greet others in Thailand.

 If you are getting tired of saying ‘Sa wat dee’ to everyone, you can try mixing it up a little with these alternatives.